Bug #1624

 supposed to be loading?

-Updated by elekktretterr over 3 years ago
+Updated by elekktretterr about 15 years ago

 Well this is rather embarassing.
 This aint a 64bit processor.
 I bought